altfinder/tubeshift-extension/README.md

 This implementation is spread across many different files.
 Here's a roadmap:

-* js/ contains javascript libraries that come from third parties and must remain unmodified to meet extension store requirements.
+* js/ contains javascript libraries.
+If a library comes from a third third parties then it must remain unmodified to meet extension store requirements.
+Internal libraries for the extension are also stored in here.

-* platform/ contains the code that makes up a supported video platform.

-* background.js contains the initialization procedure for the background script.
+* js/tubeshift-module.js contains support for registering loadable components

-* browser.js contains all the browser specific functions exposed in a browser independent way.
+* js/tubeshift-browser.js contains all the browser specific functions exposed in a browser independent way.
 Originally there was 2 implementations, one for FireFox and one for Chrome but the Chrome implementation works unmodified in FireFox.
   FireFox now uses the Chrome implementation for ease of development effort.

+* platform/ contains the code that makes up a supported video platform.

+* background.js contains the code and initialization procedure for the background script.

+* browser.js

 * content_script.js contains the implementation of the TubeShift video overlay and the initialization procedure for the content script fed into the video watch page.